 Green Tea

-Green tea is believed to provide numerous health benefits, including lowering cholesterol and promoting weight loss.
+Made from unfermented tea leaves, green tea is believed to provide numerous health benefits, including lowering cholesterol and promoting weight loss.
 The tea contains several different polyphenols that may have antioxidant, anti-inflammatory, and anticancer properties.
 It also contains caffeine, which could increase alertness but may also cause side effects.
 Although green tea is most commonly used in beverages, it is also a popular ingredient in dietary supplements.

-Green tea is clearly not the "cure-all" that it is often claimed to be.
+It is clearly not the "cure-all" that it is often claimed to be.
 However, it may be effective for a number of different uses (see Does Green Tea Work? for more information).

 (Click Green Tea Dosage for more information.)